 But besides its historical richness, the state of Massachusetts is also known for its natural beauty and, in particular, for its great sport fishing.
 Whether it be inland, inshore or offshore, fishing the Bay State will not disappoint you.

-Freshwater Fishing Massachusetts
+Freshwater Fishing in Massachusetts

-Deep Sea Fishing MA
+Deep-Sea Fishing MA

 The state’s fisheries are rich and diverse.
 Cape Cod fishing charters are always fun, and you may even get a chance to do a little whale watching while traveling to your boat’s favorite fishing hole.
 From early Spring to late Fall – and even in the Winter- the Mass angler has a full plate of options open to him.

 Of course, great saltwater fishing in the Bay State is not limited to the Cape.
-You will find some of the best fishing off George’s Bank (about 120 mi southeast of Gloucester), probably the best spot in all of New England for Cod fishing.
+You will also find some of the best fishing off George’s Bank (about 120 mi southeast of Gloucester), probably the best spot in all of New England for Cod fishing.

 Closer inshore in the harbors and bays you will find that Black Sea Bass fishing, in addition to targeting other Massachusetts favorites such as Bluefish, Flounder, Scup (Northern Porgy) and schooling Stripers, will keep you busy.
 Here are some typical MA freshwater and saltwater fish species: